 The land was acquired in 1941 according to the posted sign.
-Back then this would have been way out in the country with sparse settlement of people.
+Back then this would have been way out in the country with a sparse settlement of people.
 Times have certainly changed since that time in Houston!

+Landscaping around these park board buildings includes many plants which invite birds and butterfly visits.
 Reforestation efforts are evident as well as some planted butterfly gardens as one starts walking the trail.

 Most of the trail is heavily forested and left pretty much in the wild.
-Except for some traffic noise it would be easy to escape the feeling of being in such a large cosmopolitan city such as Houston.
+Except for some traffic noise, it would be easy to escape the feeling of being in such a large cosmopolitan city such as Houston.

+Many plants have sprouted up in the wild regions, including flowers and fruiting berry plants.
 Around every turn in this forested path are little discoveries to be made.

-According to their website these trails within Wiess Park were constructed in 2010 with the help of students from the Student Conservation Association.
-Modeled after the Civilian Conservation Corps which started in the 1930s, it is wonderful that young people care enough about the environment to do hands on projects like this in public parks.
+According to their website, these trails within Wiess Park were constructed in 2010 with the help of students from the Student Conservation Association.
+Modeled after the Civilian Conservation Corps, which started in the 1930s, it is wonderful that young people care enough about the environment to do hands-on projects like this in public parks.

 Most of the paths on this short trail are in a natural state.
 There is a wooden walkway over an area that could at times become waterlogged.
 The trail is level and would be handicap accessible.